jon-heard/obsidian-inline-scripts-library/tablefiles.sfile.md

 					return;
 				}

-				// Get the configuration, and setup (in state) if there isn't one let config = getTableConfiguration(data, data.current.path);
+				// Get the configuration
+				let config = data.configurations[data.current.path];
+				// Confirm a valid configuration
 				if (!config)
 				{
 					config = _inlineScripts.state.sessionState.tablefiles.
 						configuration[data.current.path] = {};
 				}
 				// Add the value to the configuration config.startLine = Math.max(0, (config.startLine || 0) - 1);
-				// If the configuration is from frontmatter, update frontmatter if (config?.isFrontmatter)
+				// If configuration is from a frontmatter, update the frontmatter too if (config.isFrontmatter)
 				{
 					if (!data.delayedStartLineSet)
 					{